 CySEC also monitors licensed collective investment funds, registered investment service companies, companies that operate mutual funds and investment consultants.
 CySEC covers €20,000 or 90% of investor's claim (whichever is lower) per person per firm, in case of broker bankruptcy.
 They also introduced a negative balance protection.
 At XTB a non-Cypriot citizen is treated the same way as a Cypriot resident in case something goes wrong.

-XTB doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+XTB doesn't have a banking background, which is not crucial, but would make a better case for their legitimacy.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange

-XTB is listed on the following stock exchange: Warsaw Stock Exchange, which is a good sign for safety.
+XTB is listed on the following stock exchange: Warsaw Stock Exchange, which is a good sign for legitimacy.

 Why is being listed on the stock market useful?
 For two reasons: